 Despite missing the Scripp’s Murrelet and the Common Tern, it had been a great trip.
 Calm seas certainly helped.
-We had good looks at all of the birds seen and I added 6 new species for the year – as well as I had any right to expect.
+We had good looks at all of the birds seen and I added 6 new species for the year – as many as I had any right to expect.
 This will be my last pelagic of the year but I look forward to joining Captain Phil Anderson and First Mate Chris Anderson again next year aboard the Monaco.
 They are terrific and it is a truly first class operation.

 One thought on “The Calm Before the Storm”

 Sounds fantastic and you got some killer shots well done Blair.
 Westport Seabirds runs their pelagics like a well oiled machine all the guides are top knotch you can’t possibly have a bad trip with those folks